metamn/react/content/blog/on-design-sytems/index.md

 ---
-title: 'On design systems'
+title: 'On design systems.
+The first attempt'
 date: '2021-01-06'
 ---

 An overview.
-(Work in progress)
+A work in progress.

 <!--more-->